Brisbane Tigers: History

 The coach, Ted Verrenkamp, and his successor, captain-coach Des Morris, brought great success to the club providing the Easts Tigers with numerous finals appearances and Grand Final victories throughout the 1970s.
-This was through the help of arguably the best Queensland Five-eighth before King Wally, Wayne Lindenberg and the local junior talent highlighted by John Lang..
+This was through the help of arguably the best Queensland Five-eighth and centre before King Wally, Wayne Lindenberg and Steve Farquhar plus the local junior talent highlighted by John Lang.
+Lang who infamously coached the Penrith Panthers to a grand final in 2003.

 In the Queensland Wizard Cup era, the Easts Tigers have made the Grand Final five times although having lost all matches, the first to the Redcliffe Dolphins in 1997 then losing to the Burleigh Bears in a memorable extra-time final in 2004.
 They were defeated again in 2013 by Mackay and the next year by the Northern Pride.
 2018 saw the disappointment continue as they lost to the Redcliffe Dolphins.

-The club is currently led by President, Keith Philips and Chief Executive Officer, Brian Torpy.
-In 2008, the year of the centenary of rugby league in Australia, the Club celebrated its seventy-fifth anniversary.
+The club is currently led by the president, Keith Philips, and chief executive officer, Mitch Cook.
+In 2008, the year of the centenary of rugby league in Australia, the club celebrated its seventy-fifth anniversary.

 On 20 January 2011, through BASES Productions, a family run entertainment group.
 The Easts Tigers began transmission of a fan-service to help boost the profile of the club and its players called TigerTV, in 2012 TigerTV began live broadcasting of entire matches via the internet; TigerTV has been regularly hosting live stream events of the Easts Tigers with Commentators Mike Higgison, Warren Boland, Gavin Payne, and David Wright.
 On 6 November 2016, TigerTV transitioned to a 24/7 Streaming Channel with Live and Recorded programming streaming continuously, along with replays and highlights of previous years.
 On 1 May 2018, play by play commentator Mike Higgison died.
 TigerTV has paid tribute to Higgison for his contributions in the club, and in Rugby League history.
 His relief and subsequent replacement is David Wright taking place as play by play commentator.

 In 2018, the Easts Tigers rallied towards the end of the season, eventually winning each of the semi-finals, but when confronting old time rival, Redcliffe Dolphins in the Grand Final, the Easts Tigers ultimately came runners-up.

 2019 has seen a change in the team line up, with a lot of the juniors and colts moving up to take the club forward, with a dominant first 5 rounds of the QRL competition, they have proven still a strong side, with finals hopes still alive by round 19.